 - Provide nursing, psychiatric, or personal care to mentally ill, emotionally disturbed, or mentally retarded patients.

-Psychiatric Technicians with little to no experience tend to make between $20780 and $24740 while the more experienced ones make over $45020 per year.
+Psychiatric Technicians with little to no experience tend to make between $22800 and $26940 while the more experienced ones can earn over $43680 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Psychiatric Technician is to move to a higher paying state like CA. Right now, the highest paying states for Psychiatric Technicians are CA, CT, IL, NJ and MI.
+One of the easiest ways to increase your salary as a Psychiatric Technician is to move to a higher paying state like CA. Right now, the highest paying states for Psychiatric Technicians are CA, CT, DC, OR and NJ.

-3 other factors that can increase your salary as A Psychiatric Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Psychiatric Technician is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Psychiatric Technicians what degree they had when they got the job and most of them said they had a High School Diploma followed by Master’s degree.
+We asked other Psychiatric Technicians what degree they had when they got the job and most of them said they had a High School Diploma followed by a Master’s Degree.

 Pros and Cons